 You will get an alarm, likely on your smartphone or computer, if your sugar goes out of range.
 The device is stuck under your belly or arm skin.
 You will probably also need to test with a regular glucometer, too.

-Accuracy of Blood Glucose Tests and What Can Affect Results
+Accuracy of Your Test and What Can Affect Results

 Are blood glucose test results accurate?
 Probably, as long as you have a high-quality glucometer that is functioning properly.
 The ADA recommends that glucometers be accurate within 5%.
 That means that if your true blood sugar is 200 mg/dl, the error should be no more than 10 mg/dl; that is, your glucometer reading should if your blood glucose is 200 mg/dl.